What Is Leaky Gut Syndrome?

 The intestinal lining is constantly exposed to enzymes, toxins, bacteria and other irritants including chemicals from the foods we eat.
 The intestine becomes permeable with time due to the irritation and inflammation until eventually gaps appear in the intestinal wall.
 This results in chemicals, poisons, undigested food particles and other irritants to enter the bloodstream causing a host of problems.
 The chemicals, toxins and poisons entering the bloodstream results in the liver having to work harder to neutralise and remove them from the body.
 And it is not just the liver that is overworked; your body’s defence mechanisms are also overworked and become weak as does the hormonal system.

 When partially digested food, bacteria, chemicals and irritants enter the bloodstream, the first thing that occurs is that the immune system starts to kick in resulting in a host of auto-immune concerns where the body is attacking its own tissues.
-Common concerns associated with a leaky gut include:
+Leaky gut symptoms include:

 - Joint pain